BlWasp/switchRole/README.md

 ![Screenshot](scenarioPython/connectionFailed.png)

 The first solution consists in using the setcap command in order to attribute the cap_net_bind_service capability to the python interpreter.
-Doing this create a security problem; now all the script launched by the interpreter will have this capability.
+Doing this create a security problem; now users present in the same system have the same privlidge.
 ![Screenshot](scenarioPython/connectionWithSetcap.png)

-Second solution is to use this module.
-First, you configure the capabilityRole.conf file : here I set cap_net_bind_service in the role1.
+the second solution is to use pam_cap.so module.
+In this case all scripts run by the same user will have the same privilege.

+Our solution provides a better alternative.
+Suppose that the capabilityRole.conf contains the follwing configuratiion:

+                                  role1 cap_net_bind_service guillaume none
+Then the user needs only to assume role1 using our sr tool and then run its script.
+(S)he can use other shell to run the other non-privileged scripts.

 ![Screenshot](scenarioPython/capabilityConf.png)

-Then, we launch a new bash with sr and the role1, and we can launch our script without any problem !
 ![Screenshot](scenarioPython/connectionWithRole.png)